Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Experimental Evaluation

-In this section, all results are shown on the set of students who provided specific demographic information $I$; we train models on $\Omega_{c,I}^{\mathsf{train}}$ and test them on each subgroup of $\Omega_{c,I}^{\mathsf{test}}$.
-Specifically, we divide the dataset into groups by gender, continent, and age information for the experiments in Tables~\ref{tb:sc2_kt_g1}\&\ref{tb:sc2_pp_g1}, \ref{tb:sc2_kt_c1}\&\ref{tb:sc2_pp_c1}, and~\ref{tb:sc2_kt_a1}\&\ref{tb:sc2_pp_a1}, respectively.
-We defer the results on incorporating students who did not disclose their personal information (i.e., the models trained on $\{\Omega_{c,I}^{\mathsf{train}}, \Omega_{\neg I}^{\mathsf{train}}\}$ and tested on each subgroup of $\{\Omega_{c,I}^{\mathsf{test}}, \Omega_{\neg I}^{\mathsf{test}}\}$) to Section~\ref{sec:appendix} of the Appendix; the results are qualitatively similar.
+In this section, all results are shown on the set of students who provided specific demographic information $I$; our models are trained on $\Omega_{c,I}^{\mathsf{train}}$ and evaluated on each subgroup of $\Omega_{c,I}^{\mathsf{test}}$.
+More specifically, for the experiments in Tables~\ref{tb:sc2_kt_g1}\&\ref{tb:sc2_pp_g1}, \ref{tb:sc2_kt_c1}\&\ref{tb:sc2_pp_c1}, and~\ref{tb:sc2_kt_a1}\&\ref{tb:sc2_pp_a1}, the dataset is partitioned into groups according to gender, continent, and age, respectively.
+We present the results for students who did not disclose their personal information (i.e., the models trained on $\{\Omega_{c,I}^{\mathsf{train}}, \Omega_{\neg I}^{\mathsf{train}}\}$ and tested on each subgroup of $\{\Omega_{c,I}^{\mathsf{test}}, \Omega_{\neg I}^{\mathsf{test}}\}$) to Appendix~\ref{sec:appendix}; these results exhibit similar qualitative patterns.